NSSF Full Form-National Small Saving Fund

 Sources of NSSF Funds

-• National Savings Certificate (NSC), a fixed-income investment with guaranteed returns
+- National Savings Certificate (NSC): Fixed-income with guaranteed returns.

-• Senior Citizens Savings Scheme (SCSS), offering high, steady returns for retirees
+- Senior Citizens Savings Scheme (SCSS): High returns for retirees.

 How NSSF Operates

-2. These funds are then deployed to finance public welfare projects and support state government borrowing.
+- Financing Projects: Allocates funds to public welfare and state borrowing.

 Benefits of NSSF